Love & War (Daniel Merriweather album)

-Love & War is the debut and only studio album by Australian singer Daniel Merriweather, first released on 1 June 2009.
+Love & War is the debut studio album by Australian singer Daniel Merriweather, first released on 1 June 2009.
 Largely co-written and produced by British-American producer Mark Ronson, with additional contribution from Eg White, it features string arrangements by David Campbell.
 Musically, the album combines elements of soul, Motown, and 1970s pop, arranged to complement Merriweather's vocal style within a cohesive retro-influenced production.

 The album received generally positive reviews, with critics praising Merriweather's soulful vocals and Ronson's strong retro-soul production, though some compared it unfavorably to Ronson's production on Amy Winehouse's Back to Black (2006).
 Commercially, Love & War debuted at number two in Switzerland and the United Kingdom, with the latter eventually awarding it a platinum certification.
 The album's first two singles "Change" and "Red" both cracked the UK top ten.

 Background

-Merriweather began his recording career in 2002 with a guest appearance on Disco Montego's "All I Want," shortly before signing to local label Marlin Records.
+Merriweather began his recording career in 2002 with a guest appearance on Disco Montego's "All I Want", shortly before signing to local label Marlin Records.
 His collaboration with producer Mark Ronson soon followed, contributing vocals to Ronson's 2003 debut album Here Comes the Fuzz.
-Soon later, Merriweather joined Ronson's Allido Records and released his debut solo single "City Rules" in early 2004, earning an ARIA Award nomination and later winning APRA and ARIA awards alongside his follow-up single "She’s Got Me."
+Soon later, Merriweather joined Ronson's Allido Records and released his debut solo single "City Rules" in early 2004, earning an ARIA Award nomination and later winning APRA and ARIA awards alongside his follow-up single "She's Got Me".
 Through the mid-2000s he expanded his profile by co-writing and producing for other artists, while early plans for a debut album titled The Fifth Season never materialized as an official release.
-Merriweather's breakthrough came in 2007 when he provided lead vocals for Ronson's re-imagined "Stop Me," which became a major hit throughout Europe.
+Merriweather's breakthrough came in 2007 when he provided lead vocals for Ronson's re-imagined "Stop Me", which became a major hit throughout Europe.